mlafleur/mlafleur.github.io/_posts/2015-03-20-quick-tip-microsoft-mda-targets-not-found-error.md

   - Visual Studio 2013
   - Visual Studio 2015
   - Visual Studio Tools for Apache Cordova
-dsq_thread_id:
-  - "3612284146"
-author:
-  - Marc LaFleur
-post_date:
-  - 2015-03-20 11:02:49
-post_excerpt:
-  - 'The other day however I ran into an ugly error opening a Tools for Apache Cordova project:  "The imported project C:Program Files (x86)MSBuildMicrosoftVisualStudiov14.0CordovaToolsvs-mda-targetsMicrosoft.MDA.targets was not found".
-Here is the workaround for this error. '
-  - 'The other day however I ran into an ugly error opening a Tools for Apache Cordova project:  "The imported project C:Program Files (x86)MSBuildMicrosoftVisualStudiov14.0CordovaToolsvs-mda-targetsMicrosoft.MDA.targets was not found".
-Here is the workaround for this error. '
-permalink:
-  - >
-    /quick-tip-microsoft-mda-targets-not-found-error/
-  - >
-    /quick-tip-microsoft-mda-targets-not-found-error/
 ---
 I've been doing a lot more work with Apache Cordova projects, specifically  I've been working on projects using the Visual Studio Tools for Apache Cordova &lt;insert your favorite joke about Microsoft product naming&gt;.
 I've been a Cordova/Phonegap fan since the beginning but marrying it to the Visual Studio debugging experience has taken the awesomeness to a new level.